Introduction to human remains in museums

 Consultation should be the key principle governing the treatment of human remains by museums.
 One example might be the need to consult with religious groups, or other institutions, if the remains were originally from burial grounds in their care.

-There are six main responsibilities of museums in managing human remains are:
+There are six main responsibilities of museums in managing human remains:

 - Honesty and integrity.
-Declare conflicts of interest, show honesty in sharing knowledge and act in a principled manner to earn trust.
+Declare conflicts of interest and show transparency in sharing knowledge.

 - Respect.
 Treat all people and communities with respect, ensuring that adverse impacts on them are minimised.
 Honour privacy and confidentiality.

 - Openness and transparency.
 Listen, inform, and communicate openly and honestly.